Case Study

 I didn't write prompts.
 I didn't write code.
 I did pick which subagent ran when, call retries, and occasionally route around a bad path.
 That is the work that's left, and it is the work the next experiment has to absorb.
 Auto-orchestration through the requirement graph is the obvious next step.
 We are not there yet.

-Roughly ten working days.
+Ten working days.
+About two hundred commits.
+Twenty-four shipped stories.
 Zero prompts.
-Zero lines of code.
+Zero lines of code from me.
 The harness shipped Market My Spec the same way it shipped MetricFlow, but this time without me typing into the chat.
 The fix wasn't more automation.
 It was knobs on the layers, a real gate before the specs, and a sealed boundary around them.
 Configurable workflow, Three Amigos, and boundary protection.
-Three changes, one product, one open question about orchestration.
+Three harness changes, one MCP server with three mounted servers on top, an engagement-finder loop wired against cassettes and live against ElixirForum (Reddit live search is one credential approval away), and one open question about orchestration.
 That's the loop that ships.